Hot Lunch Menu

 The cost for the first half of the Autumn term for pupils in years 3-6 is £91.76

-Lunches for Reception and Key Stage 1 children (Y1 and Y2) are funded directly to the school by the government and no payment from parents is therefore required for hot lunches until a child reaches Year 3.
+Lunches for Reception and Key Stage 1 children (Y1 and Y2) are funded directly to the school by the government so no payment from parents is therefore required until year 3.

 School trips & packed lunches